NERSC/cmake-helpers/README.md

 # cmake-helpers

-Tips and utilities for using Cmake in a project
+[Tips](/tips.md) and utilities for using Cmake in a project

+Thanks @jrmadsen for most of these